linroger/FinanceCompendium/II. Economics/Macroeconomics/FINM Macro Finance/Textbooks/Expected Returns-An Investor's Guide to Harvesting Market Rewards.md

 # Ex ante value measures

 The most popular real estate value indicator is rental yield, or the inverse of the price-to-rent ratio.
-It is often thought of as the real estate market equivalent to earnings yield in the equity market (the inverse of  $\mathrm{P / E}$ ) but it can also be viewed as equivalent to dividend yield ( $\mathrm{D / P}$  or carry).
+It is often thought of as the real estate market equivalent to earnings yield in the equity market (the inverse of  $\mathrm{P /E}$ ) but it can also be viewed as equivalent to dividend yield ( $\mathrm{D /P}$  or carry).
 The difference between these concepts in real estate is arguably small because over very long horizons the real growth of house prices has been negligible (i.e., there are almost no "retained earnings", so  $E\approx D$ ).
 Nominal (real) total return on housing reflects rental yield (net of unreimbursed utilities, taxes, and other recurring expenses as well as capital expenditures) and nominal (real) house price appreciation.

 Figure 11.4.
 Rental yield in U.S. housing, and cap rate and income return in commercial real estate.